KAIST-NCL/Accelerator-Docker/ACC-Manager/README.md

-# FPGA-Manager
+# ACC-Manager

-FPGA-Manager provides information of all registered FPGAs. fpga manager list shows all accelerators and their status.
+ACC-Manager provides information of all registered accelerators. acc manager list shows all accelerators and their status.
-If a fpga is used by a container, it print the container information using the hardware as "holder".
+If an accelerator is used by a container, it print the container information using the hardware as "holder".

 ```
-$ fpga-manager list
+$ acc-manager list
 ```